cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## class PrehookSession

-Abstract class containing trial configuration data and methods to define a new trial.
-An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`.
+Abstract class containing trial configuration data to define the specifics of a trial.
+An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`, and is part of the `DatalogSession`.

-The member data of this class should be changed as needed for the new trial.

 `trial_config`: *protobuf class instance* - Configuration for the new trial.
 The type is specified in file `cogment.yaml` under the section `trial:config_type`.